paulinamoskwa/Real-Time-Sign-Language/README.md

 </p>

 ## ✍️ **About `LabelImg`**
-`LabelImg` is a (free and easily accessible, thank you 🥰) package for label images for object detection.
+`LabelImg` is a (free and easily accessible, thank you 🥰) package for label images for object detection.<br>
 How does it work?
 There are a couple of steps to follow.

 1. First of all, it is necessary to clone the repository.
 It is even possible to run the command from a notebook:<br>
 ```